FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-24-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 ## Uploading the files to a storage account

 First, we have to login to have the rights to upload files.
-To login we can use the [Azure Login Action](https://github.com/Azure/login).
-To get the secret follow the steps described in [Configure deployment credentials](https://github.com/Azure/login#configure-deployment-credentials) or [Set up a GitHub Actions workflow to deploy your static website in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions)
+To login, we can use the [Azure Login Action](https://github.com/Azure/login).
+To get the secret, follow the steps described in [Configure deployment credentials](https://github.com/Azure/login#configure-deployment-credentials) or [Set up a GitHub Actions workflow to deploy your static website in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions)

 So what I did was taking the blueprint of the command